 The irony with mark-ups is that you may be doing great business but losing money through lost billing opportunities.

-This data … how long it takes you to place someone in a postion is valuable because it gives you quick insight into the job your recruiters are doing.
+This data … how long it takes you to place someone in a position is valuable because it gives you quick insight into the job your sales & recruiters are doing as a team.
 If time-to-fill is haphazard across your team, you may have some serious operational issues.

 Time-to-fill is also a great way to ensure customer satisfaction.
 Once you’ve got measurements about how quickly you fill certain jobs, you can help the client by managing hiring expectations.
 It also offers them transparency into your process, which will bring you closer together.